xingjiudong/docker-haproxy/README.md

 # docker-haproxy
-A Haproxy docker to proxy gerrit, openldap and smtp.
+A Haproxy docker to proxy Mongo Replset.